CoderDojo/community-platform/architecture.md

 ## cp-dojos-service

-The Dojos service implememts all the Dojos related functionality in Zen.
+The Dojos service implements all the Dojos related functionality in Zen.
 All dojo related data is stored in [PostgresSQL](http://www.postgresql.org/).

 ## cp-users-service

-The Users service implememts all the User related functionality in Zen.
+The Users service implements all the User related functionality in Zen.
 All user data is stored in [PostgresSQL](http://www.postgresql.org/).

 ## External Services